dlt-hub/openapi-sample-pipelines/README.md

     cd path/to/pipeline-folder
     ```

+2. Install all requirements from the requirements.txt file.
-2. Ensure that any required API keys are added to the `secrets.toml` file located in the `.dlt` folder.
+3. Ensure that any required API keys are added to the `secrets.toml` file located in the `.dlt` folder.
 This file is necessary for accessing certain APIs.

-3. Execute the `..._pipeline.py` file in your CLI.
+4. Execute the `..._pipeline.py` file in your CLI.
 Example:
     ```sh
     python game_of_thrones_pipeline.py
     ```